|

 That Sober Guy Podcast

-Shane Ramer is the podcast host of That Sober Guy.
-He started the podcast after 17 years of struggling with addiction.
-His aim is to help people quit drinking and make positive changes within their homes and communities.
+Shane Ramer is the podcast host of That Sober Guy, which has new episodes every week or so.
+Ramer started the podcast after 17 years of struggling with addiction.
+His aim is to help people, specifically men, quit drinking and make positive changes within their homes and communities.
 “Freedom from alcohol starts with you,” is the first phrase seen on his website.
 It encompasses exactly what he discusses in his podcast.
 Additionally, some of his episodes provide challenges for people wanting to stop drinking and stay sober, while others are interviews with different people that have struggled with alcoholism.

 A Sober Girls Guide Podcast